lbetancur98/pset-7-skeleton/README.md

 * Login to an account
 * View faculty by department
 * View enrollment by grade
-* Modify enrollment by course
+* View enrollment by course
 * Change password
 * Logout of an account